pangucciole/CybersecurityLab/README.md

 <Attacker IP> mornincatch.ph
 ```

+This edit in the files is optional, but it makes the process easier to run.

 #### SMTP

-To make the phishing attack work, I had to give `RELAY` rights to the private subnet (and therefore to the attacker machine), by whitelisting these lines in `/etc/mail/access`:
+I had to give `RELAY` rights to the private subnet (and therefore to the attacker machine), by whitelisting these lines in `/etc/mail/access` in the Morning Catch machine:

 ```
 Connect: 192.168	  RELAY